top of page

 The shape and compact size of a bell allows one to safely accelerate it in exercises like "swings" and "snatches."
 There is a growing body of research that kettlebells are exceptionally effective, efficient and safe at improving many components of fitness for both men and women.
 Because the unique benefits of the kettlebell's offset center of gravity, kettlebell lifts allow you to get a powerful training effect with a relatively light weight.
 You can replace you whole gym with a few kettlebells.
 It's a quick workout and you get a "big bang for your buck" in a very short amount of time (strength and cardio/ aerobic benefits at the same time.)

 Kettlebell routines require a good deal of repetition and practice to accomplish correctly, and in my opinion are difficult to learn on your own from reading a book or watching videos.
 Trust me, I tried that route and it was not pretty!
 Learn from someone like me, who has received personal instruction by master instructors.
-It is more safe and you won't have to un-learn bad habits, like I picked up from originally trying to learn on my own via books and videos.
+It is safer and you won't have to un-learn bad habits, like I picked up from originally trying to learn on my own via books and videos.

 In the kettlebell world (see https://Strongfirst.com, the organization where I received instruction), we say that "strength is a skill".
 Kettlebells are not for everyone; they require some dedication, focus and concentration.
 "They are not for sissies but they are not elitist", said Pavel.
 "The price of admission is a strong spirit and attention to detail".
 If this sounds like you, I would love to teach you the basics, and if you progress, more advanced moves.